northle/docs/site/docs/basics/controllers-and-routing.md

 return redirect('/login');
 ```

-To get more information about response types visit [responses](/docs/basics/responses#view-responses) docs.
+To get more information about response types, visit the [responses](/docs/basics/responses) section.